Winter storms, early January 2012

 A major winter storm brought very strong winds across much of the UK on 3 January 2012.

 The worst affected area was southern Scotland - particularly the Central Belt - where winds gusted at well over 70 knots (81 mph).
-In this area, this storm was judged as the most severe for 13 years - since 26 December 1998, with wind speeds exceeding those of the recent storm of 8 December 2011.
+In this area, this storm was judged as the most severe for 13 years - since 26 December 1998, with wind speeds exceeding those of the recent storm of Early winter storms, late 2011.
 Very strong winds were also experienced across much of England, Wales, and Northern Ireland, with winds here also widely gusting at 50 to 60 knots (58 to 69 mph).

 This storm was followed by a further extremely windy spell from 4 to 5 January 2012 - with further damaging winds across northern and eastern England.
 These storms followed a particularly turbulent spell of weather from late November to mid-December.